LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - explore all the communities on a given instance in guest mode;
 - multi-community (community aggregation);
 - community moderation, instance moderation and moderation log;
-- save posts and comments you are creating as drafts to edit them later;
+- save posts and comments you are creating as drafts to edit them later.

 Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon, whereas the last ones are less common and are directed to more demanding users.

-Concerning customization, the ability to change some aspects like font face or size and app colors, vote format, bartransparency and so on was of paramount importance from the very beginning.
+Concerning customization, the ability to change some aspects like font face or size and app colors, vote format, bar transparency and so on was of paramount importance from the very beginning.
 Similarly, users should be able to use the app in their native language and change the UI language independently of the system language.